Fuel Protests Grip Ireland as Garda Commissioner Vows Further Action at Whitegate

 Background

-Hauliers, farmers, and members of the public have blockaded the Whitegate oil refinery in Co Cork — Ireland's only refinery, responsible for approximately one-third of the country's fuel supplies — as well as terminals in Foynes, Co Limerick, and Galway City.
+Hauliers, farmers, and members of the public have blockaded the Whitegate oil refinery in Co Cork — Ireland's only refinery, responsible for approximately 40% of the country's fuel supplies — as well as terminals in Foynes, Co Limerick, and Galway City.
 With these three sites blockaded, roughly half of Ireland's fuel supplies have been rendered inaccessible.
 Over 100 petrol stations have run dry, with warnings that the number could rise to 500.

 Key Developments

 An Garda Síochána declared an exceptional event on April 10, allowing for measures including preventing officers from taking leave to ensure sufficient staffing.
 The Garda Commissioner confirmed that several arrests had been made at Whitegate as a tanker attempted to enter the refinery.
-Gardaí have warned protesters that the blockades are illegal and are endangering critical supplies of food, fuel, clean water, and animal feed.
+Gardaí warned protesters that the blockades are illegal and are endangering critical supplies of food, fuel, clean water, and animal feed.

 The M50 in Dublin and the M7, M8, and M9 motorways have all been significantly impacted, disrupting Dublin Bus and Luas services.
 Courier company DPD suspended all deliveries across Ireland, citing safety concerns for its drivers.
-Publicans warned of potential beer shortages as delivery trucks were unable to complete their routes.
+By April 11, an estimated 600 of Ireland's 1,500 filling stations had run dry.
+The government put the army on standby to help remove blockades, with Taoiseach Micheál Martin labelling the blockade of Whitegate an act of "national sabotage."
+Initial talks with industry representative bodies on April 10 ended without a resolution.

 Why It Matters